TravisWheelerLab/DIPLOMAT/docs/source/overview.rst

 DIPLOMAT (Deep learning-based Identity-Preserving Labeled-Object Multi Animal Tracking) is a software package that provides algorithms for enhanced multi-animal tracking on top of other CNN based animal tracking packages.
-Currently, DIPLOMAT only has support for running on DeepLabCut based projects, but support for additional packages is planned.
+Currently, DIPLOMAT has support for running on DeepLabCut and SLEAP based projects.
 Unlike other multi-animal tracking packages, DIPLOMAT's algorithms work directly off confidence maps instead of running peak detection, allowing for more nuanced tracking results compared to other methods.

 .. list-table::
     :widths: 50 50